 Research lies at the heart of the Biology experience at Boston College.
 The department offers a wide array of opportunities for scientific investigation.
-Our department, in recently renovated Higgins Hall, is well-equipped for modern molecular, genomics and proteomic research, biochemistry, imaging and bioinformatics.
+Our department, in pleasantly lit Higgins Hall, is well-equipped with shared instrumentation and cores facilitating modern immunology, and molecular and cell biology approaches.

 The department’s shared instrumentation includes qRT-PCR, a bio-analyzer to assess nucleic acid and protein prep qualities, 2D-gel electrophoresis, a G:Box to image fluorescent dyes as well as chemiluminescence in gels or on blots, an infrared two-color Odessey imaging system, a Horiba-Jobin-Yvon dual wavelength spectrofluorometer, scintillation counters, phosphorimager, and a fluorescence and bioluminescence plate reader with stacker.

 Our professionally managed imaging facility harbors two Leica confocal microscopes (SP2 and SP5), spinning disk Nikon microscope, Zeiss upright wide-field microscope and an Evos microscope.
 An separate work station is available for image processing and analysis.
 Furthermore, several individual labs operate their own dedicated microscopes.

 FACS and Flow Cytometry capacity is provided by a 3 laser multi-parameter BD FACSAria cell sorter an 8 parameter 6 color BD FACSCanto flow cytometer, respectively.
 The FACSAria can be operated under BL2+ conditions.
 Professional support is available.